starub/warg/README.md

 4) Can I contribute ?

-Sure that's why this project is on GitHub :)
+Sure that's why this project is on GitHub :) Feel free to write - starub@gmail.com